An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Non-suitability of gap-based clusterability criteria for -means

 Human intuition will tell us that if the groups of data points occur in the data and there are large spaces between these groups, then it should be these groups that will be chosen as the actual clustering.
 On the other hand if there are no gaps between the groups of data points, then one would expect that the data are not considered as well-clusterable.
 Furthermore, if the data is well-clusterable, one would expect a reasonable clustering algorithm to discover easily such a well-clusterable data structure.

 However, these intuitions prove wrong in case of $k$-means.

 Let us first point to the fact that \cite{Ackerman:2016} may indicate a clear bimodal structure in the data where there are no gaps in the data.
-We are unaware of anybody pointing at this weakness of well-clusterability in \cite{Ackerman:2016}: Imagine a thin ring uniformly covered with data points.
+We are unaware of anybody pointing at this weakness of well-clusterability in \cite{Ackerman:2016}: Imagine a thin ring uniformly covered with data points (see Figure \ref{fig:antiAckerman}(a)).
 We would be reluctant to say that there is a clustering structure in such data.
-Nonetheless we will see two obvious nodes in such data.
-See Figure \ref{fig:antiAckerman}.
-The thinner the ring, the more obvious the reason for the multimodality will be: we will get closer and closer to a cosine function.
+Nonetheless we will see two obvious modes in such data.
+The thinner the ring (the closer to a circle), the more obvious the reason for the multimodality will be: we will get closer and closer to the following function.
+Consider the angle $\alpha$ centred at the centre of the circle ("thin ring").
+As we are interested in calculating distances between points, we restrict ourselves to angles with measure $0^o\le \alpha\le 180^o$ (or $0\le \alpha\le \pi$).
+The number of elements within the angle would be approximately proportional to this angle.
+The distance between cutting points of this angle on the circle, given a radius $r$ of the circle, will amount to $x=2r\sin \frac{\alpha}{2}$.
+Consequently $\alpha =2\arcsin \frac{x}{2r}$.
+To determine the density of distances we need to compute a derivative $\frac{d \alpha}{dx} =\frac{1}{dx/d\alpha} $ $= \frac{1}{d(2r\sin \frac{\alpha}{2}) /d\alpha} $ $= \frac{1}{r\cos \frac{\alpha}{2} } $ $= \frac{1}{r\sqrt{1-\sin^2 \frac{\alpha}{2} }} $ $= \frac{1}{r\sqrt{1- \frac{x^2}{4r^2} }} $.
+This function has a minimum at $x=r$ and grows towards both $x=0$ and $x=2r$.
+If it is actually not a circle, but a ring, more distances close to zero occur, hence the shape of the histogram.
+In our case the radius was 5, so we need to multiply these numbers with 5 to get what is visible in the histogram in Figure \ref{fig:antiAckerman}(b).